-The KESOP authorizes the Compensation Committee to provide in the award agreements that the participant's right to exercise the options provided for therein will be accelerated upon the occurrence of a "Change in Control" of Unitil.
-The term "Change in Control" is defined in substantially the same manner as in the Severance Agreements as defined on pages 14 and 15.
-All of the award agreements entered into with participants in the KESOP to date contain such a "Change in Control" provision.
-Each award agreement also provides that, upon the exercise of an option on or after a Change in Control, Unitil shall pay to the optionee, within five business days, a lump sum cash amount equal to the economic benefit of the optionee's outstanding options and associated dividend equivalents that the optionee would have received had the option remained unexercised until the day preceding the expiration of the grant.
-Upon the exercise of any option by an employee and upon payment of the option price for shares of Unitil Common Stock as to which the option was granted (the "Primary Shares"), Unitil will cause to be delivered to such employee (i) the Primary Shares and (ii) the number of shares of Unitil Common Stock (the "Dividend Equivalent Shares") equal to the dollar amount of dividends which would have been paid on the Primary Shares (and previously accrued Dividend Equivalent Shares) had they been outstanding, divided by the fair market value of Unitil Common Stock determined as of the record date for each dividend.
-All options, with the exception of Mr. Schoenberger's options (see Note 3), associated with the KESOP were exercised as of March 7, 1999.

-- The Option Plan authorizes the Compensation Committee to provide in the award agreements that the participant's right to exercise the options provided for therein will be accelerated upon the occurrence of a "Change in Control" of Unitil, and will become 100% vested and fully exercisable.
-The term "Change in Control" is defined in substantially the same manner as in the Severance Agreements as defined on pages 14 and 15.
-All of the award agreements entered into with participants in the Option Plan to date contain such a "Change in Control" provision.
-All options reported as "unexercisable" in the table were granted in March, 1999, under the Option Plan. - In accordance with the terms of Mr. Schoenberger's employment agreement, on November 3, 1997, he received 25,000 options to purchase shares of Company stock under the KESOP.
+- (1) The KESOP authorizes the Compensation Committee to provide in the award agreements that the participant's right to exercise the options provided for therein will be accelerated upon the occurrence of a "Change in Control" of Unitil.
+The term Change in Control" is defined in substantially the same manner as in the Severance Agreements as defined on page 17.
+Award agreements entered into with participants in the KESOP contain such a Change in Control" provision.
+Award agreements also provide that, upon the exercise of an option on or after a Change in Control, Unitil shall pay to the optionee, within five business days, a lump sum cash amount equal to the economic benefit of the optionee's outstanding options and associated dividend equivalents that the optionee would have received had the option remained unexercised until the day preceding the expiration of the grant.
+Upon the exercise of any option by an employee and upon payment of the option price for shares of Unitil Common Stock as to which the option was granted (the $\ensuremath{\mathsf{Primary}}$ Shares"), Unitil will cause to be delivered to such employee (i) the Primary Shares and (ii) the number of shares of Unitil Common Stock (the Dividend Equivalent Shares") equal to the dollar amount of dividends which would have been paid on the Primary Shares (and previously accrued Dividend Equivalent Shares) had they been outstanding, divided by the fair market value of Unitil Common Stock determined as of the record date for each dividend.
+All options, with the exception of Mr. Schoenberger's options (see Note 3), associated with the KESOP were exercised as of March 7, 1999. - (2) The Option Plan authorizes the Compensation Committee to provide in the award agreements that the participant's right to exercise the options provided for therein will be accelerated upon the occurrence of a Change in Control of Unitil, and will become 100% vested and fully exercisable.
+The term Change in Control" is defined in substantially the same manner as in the Severance Agreements as defined on pages 16 and 17.
+All of the award agreements entered into with participants in the Option Plan to date contain such a Change in Control" provision.
+The options reported in the table were granted in March, 1999, and January, 2000, under the Option Plan. - (3) In accordance with the terms of Mr. Schoenberger's employment agreement, on November 3, 1997, he received 25,000 options to purchase shares of Company stock under the KESOP.
 The options granted to Mr. Schoenberger became exercisable on November 3, 1998.
-In 1998, the Compensation Committee extended the expiration date of Mr. Schoenberger's options until November 3, 2007 (ten years from the date of the grant), because the Option Plan originally provided ten years between the grant and expiration of options. - Mr. Schoenberger's exercisable options listed in column (d) in the table above do not include non-preferential dividend equivalents associated with options outstanding.
+In 1998, the Compensation committee extended the expiration date of Mr. Schoenberger's options until

+November 3, 2007 (ten years from the date of the grant), because the Option Plan originally provided ten years between the grant and expiration of options.